Letter Visibility & Readability Guide

 |---|---|---|

-| 10 – 25 ft | 1 – 2 in | Reception signs, interior wayfinding, menu boards |
+| 10 to 25 ft | 1 to 2 in | Reception signs, interior wayfinding, menu boards |

-| 25 – 50 ft | 2 – 4 in | Retail aisles, small lobby signs, point of purchase graphics |
+| 25 to 50 ft | 2 to 4 in | Retail aisles, small lobby signs, point of purchase graphics |

-| 50 – 100 ft | 4 – 8 in | Parking lots, pedestrian speed exterior signage |
+| 50 to 100 ft | 4 to 8 in | Parking lots, pedestrian speed exterior signage |

-| 100 – 250 ft | 8 – 18 in | Primary site identification, building fronts on slower roads |
+| 100 to 250 ft | 8 to 18 in | Primary site identification, building fronts on slower roads |

-| 250 – 500 ft | 18 – 36 in | Arterial roads, higher speed traffic |
+| 250 to 500 ft | 18 to 36 in | Arterial roads, higher speed traffic |

-| 500 – 750+ ft | 36 in and up | Highways and long range identification |
+| 500 to 750+ ft | 36 in and up | Highways and long range identification |

 What Affects How Big Your Letters Need to Be

-Lighting Conditions
+Lighting

-- Glare, backlighting, and shadows can all reduce readability.
+- Glare, shadows, and backlighting reduce readability.

-Color and Contrast
+Color Contrast

 - Brand colors may need adjustment for signage use.